Skip to content

 In addition: An investigation was able to show that exercise and sport are an effective solution, especially for sleep problems - and probably also improve sleep quality in the long term.

-A similar result was reached by the study "Physical activity affects overall quality of sleep": Of the 2600 participants, those who exercised for at least 150 minutes per week slept significantly better and also felt more alert during the day.
+The study "Physical activity affects overall quality of sleep": Of the 2600 participants, those who exercised for at least 150 minutes per week slept significantly better and also felt more alert during the day.

-The reason for this: Sport promotes the reduction of stress hormones and improves regulationAt the same time, exercise increases the release of serotonin - and this is what your body can convert into melatonin in the evening.
+The reason for this: Sport promotes the reduction of stress hormones and improves the regulationAt the same time, exercise increases the release of serotonin – and this is what your body can convert into melatonin in the evening.

 Avoid caffeine